 The planning process involves having a structured approach for responding to unplanned incidents that threaten your company’s IT infrastructure, including hardware and software, networks, procedures and people.

-Testing is critical in disater recovery planning, helping to identify gaps and providing a chance to rehearse actions in the event of a crisis.
-A plan has a lot of moving parts, so testing it can help your organization understand exactly what employees should be doing during disaster recovery scenarios.
+Testing is critical in disaster recovery planning, helping to identify gaps and providing a chance to rehearse actions in the event of a crisis.
+A plan has a lot of moving parts, so testing it can help your organisation understand exactly what employees should be doing during disaster recovery scenarios.

 The majority of businesses that suffer a disaster with no plan in place go out of business shortly afterwards, while those with a plan in place are much more likely to quickly resume normal operations.
 So call us on 01293 446677 for free advice, or fill in the enquiry form below and we’ll quickly get back to you.